voltrue2/gracenode-staticdata/README.md

 		"staticdata": {
-			"path": "directory path to the static files", "delimiter": optional and defaults to ',', // for parsing CSV files "quote": optional and defaults to '"' // for parsing CSV files "index": { // optional // for getOneByIndex and getManyByIndex "staticFileName": ["indexName", [...]]
+			"path": "directory path to the static files", "delimiter": optional and defaults to ',', // for parsing CSV files "index": { // optional // for getOneByIndex and getManyByIndex "staticFileName": ["indexName", [...]]
 			}